Why Every Tech Enthusiast Needs a Homelab

 Expanding with Virtualization

 Modern NAS devices often come with virtualization capabilities.
 For example, Synology NAS can run virtual machines directly, enabling you to host isolated environments for testing, development, or even gaming servers.
-This feature is a game-changer for anyone looking to maximize their homelab’s utility.
+This feature is a big improvement for anyone looking to maximize their homelab’s utility.

 Step 3: Networking: The Homelab Backbone